flipperdevices/flipperzero-firmware/plugins/basic_scenes/README.md

 ## Step 14.
 Create an array of our on_enter handlers.

 Create an array of our on_enter handlers.
-The order of the scenes should be the same order as defined in the BasicScenesScene enum.
+The order of the scenes should be the same order as defined in the BasicScenesScene enum (main menu, lottery, greeting input, greeting message).

 Add the following lines after the stub functions in the basic_scenes.c file: